-At St John Fisher Primary School, we fully recognize the importance of a love of reading.
+At St John Fisher Catholic Primary School, we fully recognise the importance of a love of reading.
 With reading at the heart of our curriculum, we believe every child should leave KS2 with an experience of wide and varied genre types throughout their learning.
 We aim to immerse our children in stories and texts that broaden their horizons and open doors to new worlds.

 Our library, which has been restocked with engaging and exciting texts is open every day.
 The library offers all the children independent access to new and engaging content which is banded for age appropriateness on a regular basis.
 This allows the children the freedom to choose a genre or author they particularly enjoy reading whilst also ensuring the appropriateness for the age group.
 Within each classroom, there is also a range of topic related texts available for children to read, encouraging them to learn more about their given topic.
 Add to this the Book Fair, Book Week and many other whole school reading events, we are confident that children at St John Fisher understand the importance of reading as a lifelong skill whilst also gaining a love of reading for pleasure.